spcl/serverless-benchmarks/README.md

 ### Paper

-When using SeBS, please cite our Middleware '21 paper (link coming soon!).
+When using SeBS, please cite our [Middleware '21 paper](https://dl.acm.org/doi/abs/10.1145/3464298.3476133).
-An extended version of our paper is [available on arXiv](https://arxiv.org/abs/2012.15592), and you can find more details about research work [in this paper summary](mcopik.github.io/projects/sebs/).
+An extended version of our paper is [available on arXiv](https://arxiv.org/abs/2012.15592), and you can find more details about research work [in this paper summary](https://mcopik.github.io/projects/sebs/).
 You can cite our software repository as well, using the citation button on the right.

 ```